MartijnNaaijer/phdthesis/README.md

 using the open source software Text-Fabric.
 See: https://github.com/Dans-labs/text-fabric and also: https://etcbc.github.io/bhsa/
 The latter link gives a description of the electronic edition of the Hebrew Bible, developed at the ETCBC, which is based on the text of the fifthe edition of the Biblia Hebraica Stuttgartensia (BHS).

+The repository contains Python (.ipynb) and R files.
+Data are extracted with Text-Fabric using Python, most postprocessing is doen with R.
+Dependencies of the Pyhton scripts are Text-Fabric, Tensorflow 2.0 for gpu, sklearn numpy, and pandas.